KDAB/cxx-qt/book/src/qobject/cpp_object.md

 {{#include ../../../examples/qml_features/src/serialisation.rs:book_grab_values}}
 ```

+## Type Wrappers

+When using the getters or setters to access the C++ property values, the Rust getter and setter automatically perform any conversion between the [C++ and Rust types](../concepts/types.md).
+This allows for the Rust code to use the Rust representation of the types without needing to convert to or from the C++ type.

-TODO: explain the wrappers role with type conversions (once we have [https://github.com/KDAB/cxx-qt/issues/9](https://github.com/KDAB/cxx-qt/issues/9) ) and how we can use this for borrowRustObj later from a sub object etc (and note threading here)
+TODO: explain how we can use this for borrowRustObj later from a sub object etc (and note threading here) eg nested_object() could return `Borrow<T>`.

 TODO: once we have borrow_rust_obj() explain how this can be used to reach another objects RustObj [https://github.com/KDAB/cxx-qt/issues/30](https://github.com/KDAB/cxx-qt/issues/30) ).